MMBazel/MMBazel/README.md

 -->

-# Hi there, my name is Miki & I'm an ML Engineer at Sidewalk.ai! 🏘️
+# Hi there, my name is Miki & I'm an ML Engineer! 👩🏻‍💻

-### 🔭 I’m currently working on 👩🏻‍💻
+### 🔭 I’m currently working on ☝🏻
-  * building mission-critical enablement tools for the real estate industry.
+  * 🤫

 ### 🌱 In my free time I love 🎨